elk-audio/elk-docs/documents/getting_started_with_development_kit_software.md

 5. Assuming everything is correctly configured, the controls on the screen will send OSC messages to to the jx10 synth via Sushi, altering its parameters.

-For example, dragging the knob 'Resonance', will send the point value of the knob to the OSC address  '/parameter/Synth/VCF_Reso'.
-'Synth' is here the name given the plugin in the Sushi configuration file.
+For example, dragging the knob 'Resonance', will send the point value of the knob to the OSC address  '/parameter/jx10/VCF_Reso'.

+'jx10' is here the name given the plugin in the Sushi configuration file.

-Note: If you choose to change that name, the Open Stage Control template is easily updated by enabling editing, clicking on the "JX-10 ELK CONTROLLER"-title, and then, in the 'osc'-section of the editor, setting the 'address' field to "/parameter/your_synth_name", instead of the current "/parameter/Synth".
+**Note:** If you choose to change that name ('jx10'), the Open Stage Control template is easily updated by enabling editing, clicking on the "JX-10 ELK CONTROLLER"-title, and then, in the 'osc'-section of the editor, setting the 'address' field to "/parameter/your_synth_name", instead of the current "/parameter/jx10".

 ### Control MDA JX10 VST3 plugin with TouchOSC